Ohio Public Images and the Public Images Network

 It can mean focusing on how a young adult communicates with her friends using an iPad or an older gentleman who volunteers to deliver the mail at a long-term care facility.

 You might also consider teaming up with a person you support or otherwise include in your circle of extended family and friends and volunteer together at a local charity.

-Think about complementing your person-centered, ability-focused, local awareness campaign with the Can Do Like You logo, which can be found by taking the Media Kit link above.
+Think about complementing your person-centered, ability-focused, local awareness campaign by joining the statewide impact with the Can Do Like You logo, which can be found by taking the Media Kit link above.
 There you will find other valuable tools, like sample news releases, radio spots and more – all free of charge.

 Remember,Can Do Like You is what we see when we truly see the person and understand that all people have abilities and something to offer – at school, work, home, and everywhere in between.

 You may also take advantage of the free materials we have posted on this website to assist in your public awareness campaigns by clicking on the links to Free Tools and Media Kit.